-Early Years Funding - If you receive funding for any 2, 3 or 4 year old children with free childcare entitlements then the government have said this will continue to be paid even if children do not attend.
-In some local authorities if you remain open you will also receive a bonus (around £100) in your June payment.
-If you are not currently open then you may not receive all of your early years funding for June as some of the payments are being kept back to fund providers who are open.
-You will need to check with your local authority.
+Early Years Funding - If you receive funding for any 2, 3 or 4 year old children with free childcare entitlements then the government have said this will continue to be paid to local authorities even if children do not attend.
+You will need to check with your local authority to find out if you are able to keep any funding in the instance of a child not attending or closure of your setting as the rules vary in different areas.

 Universal Credit - Self-employed childminders are able to claim Universal Credit, providing you meet the usual eligibility criteria.
 New claimants will not need to attend the jobcentre to demonstrate gainful self-employment.

-Mortgage Holidays - If you are struggling to make your mortgage payments then the government has announced a 3 month mortgage holiday.
+Mortgage Holidays - If you are struggling to make your mortgage payments then the government has announced a mortgage holidays.
 Most major banks and building societies are participating in the scheme.
 Contact your lender for more details.

 Income Tax - Any income tax due from your self-assessment on 31st July 2020 will now be deferred until 31st January 2021.